benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ## Cross references

 Another powerful GitHub feature is issue and pull request [cross references](https://ben.balter.com/2015/11/12/why-urls/).
-You can reference another issue or pull request in a comment by including its number (e.g., `This is related to #123`).
+You can reference another issue or pull request in a comment by including its number (for example, `This is related to #123`).
 When cross referenced, links are created between the two issues or pull requests, making it easier for others to discover and understand the context of the conversation.

 ## Desktop vs. web